RadicalxChange/pco-art-docs/docs/004-stewards/001-partcipating-in-stewardship-inaugurations.md

-# Bidding in Auction Pitches
+# Participating in Stewardship Inaugurations

 [English auctions](https://en.wikipedia.org/wiki/English_auction) are one of the most well-known auction types.&#x20;

 Bidding starts at a low value and proceeds with ascending, public bids.
 The highest bid at the end of the auction wins.

-PCOArt implements its English auction with a fixed minimum duration with optional parameters to extend the auction each time a bid is received within a configurable window at the end of the clock.
+PCOArt implements its first Stewardship Inauguration option as an English auction with a fixed minimum duration with optional parameters to extend the auction each time a bid is received within a configurable window at the end of the clock.
 These extension parameters help discourage last-second races to submit the highest/winning bid (an important feature for blockchain-based auctions).

 :::info
-**Sample Auction Pitch Configuration**
+**Sample Stewardship Inauguration Configuration**

-Auction Start: 12:00 UTC on October 24, 2023&#x20;
+Stewardship Inauguration Start: 12:00 UTC on October 24, 2023&#x20;

 Duration: 24 Hours